House (TV series): References to Sherlock Holmes

 References to fictional detective Sherlock Holmes appear throughout the series.
 Shore explained that he was always a Holmes fan and found the character's indifference to his clients unique.
 The resemblance is evident in House's reliance on inductive reasoning and psychology, even where it might not seem obviously applicable, and his reluctance to accept cases he finds uninteresting.
 House's investigatory method is to eliminate diagnoses logically as they are proved impossible; Holmes uses a similar method.
 Both characters play instruments (House plays the piano, the guitar, and the harmonica; Holmes, the violin) and take drugs (House is dependent on Vicodin; Holmes uses cocaine recreationally).
 House's relationship with Dr. James Wilson echoes that between Holmes and his confidant, Doctor Watson.
 Robert Sean Leonard, who portrays Wilson, said that House and his character were originally intended to work together much as Holmes and Watson do; in his view, House's diagnostic team has assumed that aspect of the Watson role.
 Shore said that House's name itself is meant as "a subtle homage" to Holmes.
 House's address is 221B Baker Street, a direct reference to Holmes's street address.
 Wilson's address is also 221B.

 Individual episodes of the series contain additional references to the Sherlock Holmes tales.
-The main patient in the pilot episode is named Rebecca Adler after Irene Adler, a character in the first Holmes short story, "A Scandal in Bohemia".
+The main patient in the pilot episode is named Rebecca Adler after Irene Adler, a character in the Holmes short story, "A Scandal in Bohemia".
 In the season two finale, House is shot by a crazed gunman credited as "Moriarty", the name of Holmes's nemesis.
 In the season four episode "It's a Wonderful Lie", House receives a "second-edition Conan Doyle" as a Christmas gift.
 In the season five episode "The Itch", House is seen picking up his keys and Vicodin from the top of a copy of Conan Doyle's The Memoirs of Sherlock Holmes.
 In another season five episode, "Joy to the World", House, in an attempt to fool his team, uses a book by Joseph Bell, Conan Doyle's inspiration for Sherlock Holmes.
 The volume had been given to him the previous Christmas by Wilson, who included the message "Greg, made me think of you."
 Before acknowledging that he gave the book to House, Wilson tells two of the team members that its source was a patient, Irene Adler.
 Season 7 episode 3 includes a young adult boyhood detective book series written by the patient, whose final unpublished volume concludes with an ambiguous ending for the main character, reminiscent of "The Final Problem".
 The series finale also pays homage to Holmes's apparent death in "The Final Problem", the 1893 story with which Conan Doyle originally intended to conclude the Holmes chronicles.